Alachua County Energy Efficiency Program

 Alachua County is dedicated to ensuring that the housing improved by this program will remain affordable to low-income residents.
 Participating landlords agree to keep their property affordable as a condition of this program.
 This means that landlords that choose to participate in this program have agreed not to raise their rent above the amount of inflation (as determined by the Consumer Price Index) for a length of time corresponding to the amount of funding they receive.
 The following table outlines the affordability commitment that corresponds to each award level.

-Participating landlords and their tenants can use the County’s affordability calculator (coming in 2024) to input their starting rental rate to see the new maximum rent amount they can charge, based on the Consumer Price Index account of average annual inflation.
+Participating landlords and their tenants can use the CPI Inflation Calculator available on the Bureau of Labor Statistics website to input their starting rental rate to see the new maximum rent amount they can charge, based on the Consumer Price Index account of average annual inflation.
 Renters who use this tool to determine that their rent has been raised beyond the allowable amount are encouraged to contact program managers.

 Reasonability Justification